Kyong-sook Cheek, MSc

 Training, qualifications & experience

-Sept 2013 - Employed as a counsellor by the CNWL NHS Foundation Hillingdon Talking Therapies and work at the GP surgeries, and have private practice in Northwood.
+Sept 2013 - March 2020 Employed as a counsellor by the CNWL NHS Foundation Hillingdon Talking Therapies and work at the GP surgeries.
 Qualified as an IAPT therapist for couples with depression

 2008-2012: Diploma in Psychodynamic Couple and Individual Counselling and Psychotherapy, Tavistock Centre for Couple Relationships.
 Training involved working with couples and individuals